 There are few different factors to consider when calculating what you can afford to borrow.
 Your income, current savings, financial commitments, living expenses and credit history will all determine your borrowing power.
 To get a rough indication of where you stand, simply use our borrowing power calculator to do the maths.

 Equity is another big consideration for potential investors.
 If you own a home that has increased in value over the years, or you’ve made extra repayments, you may be able to use the equity in this property to help purchase an investment property.
-One of our free ING property reports can help you find out your home’s estimated market value.
 Your equity is the difference between the market value of your home and the amount you still owe on your home loan.

 To get the full picture of how much you need to borrow, you will also need to consider how you want to structure your investment from a tax perspective.
 If you want to negatively gear the property, for instance, you may want to borrow more on the property.
 If, on the other hand, you want to positively gear the property – so the rent you receive outweighs your repayments and costs – you may need to buy less.
 You will also need to factor in things like capital gains tax and depreciation (which is greater on new properties).
 Again, it is important to get advice from your accountant or financial planner to help you decide what the best financial strategy is for you.